-Note that algorithms shown in this Figure are examples not recommendations.
+Note that algorithms shown in this figure are examples, not recommendations.
+The figure does not yet mention new post-quantum public key algorithms.

 2.1.1.1 Un-keyed (Hash Functions)

 The most important un-keyed cryptographic primitives are hash functions.
 Cryptographic hash functions take as input a message of arbitrary length and produce a fixed length message digest, providing three properties listed below: